dmoore5050/SaisonBuilder/prompt_script.md

         Gravity
         Hop bill
         Additional ingredients

 If yeast:

     Please choose one:
         I want to change the primary yeast used
         I want to use Brett for a secondary fermentation I want to use Brett for all fermentation

-  * If change primary:
+-If change primary:

      Please choose a preferred yeast descriptor:
          Classic - dry, spicy, mildly tart/acidic.
          French - dry, spicy/peppery, more prominent fruit/citrus

-  * If Brett Secondary:
+-If Brett Secondary:

      Please choose a strain of Brettanomyces:
          B. Claussenii - subtle, pineapple/tropical fruit aroma
          B. Bruxellensis - moderate intensity, barnyard, musty
          B. Lambicus - intense Brett character, barnyard, horseblanket, dank

-  * If All-Brett:
+-If All-Brett:

      Please choose a strain of Brettanomyces:
          B. Bruxellensis Trois -
          B. Bruxellensis - barnyard, musty, leather
          B. Clausenii - pineapple/tropical fruit aroma

 If Grain:

      Please choose a specialized grain character:

 A more experienced homebrewer more familiar with the style would be asked additional questions to further refine and/or expand their options: